Golden Corral

-Golden Corral is an American restaurant chain which offers an all-you-can-eat buffet and grill.
+Golden Corral is an American all-you-can-eat buffet and grill chain.
 It is a privately held company headquartered in the U.S. city of Raleigh, North Carolina, with locations in 43 U.S. states and Puerto Rico.

 History

 In 1971, James Maynard and William F. Carl conceived the idea that became Golden Corral after several unsuccessful attempts to acquire a franchise with other companies.
 Golden Corral was incorporated in 1972 and the first Golden Corral Family Steak House opened on January 3, 1973, in Fayetteville, North Carolina.

 The company has since expanded to nearly 500 locations across the United States; about 100 of them are company-owned.
 The others are franchised stores.
 As of 2007, gross sales were over $1.53 billion.

 The company had more than 500 restaurants by 1987.
 That year, they decided to begin franchising by licensing 55 distressed restaurants to their most successful general managers.
 Because of poor training, nationwide concerns about the consumption of red meat, and a shift in market shares to upscale restaurants, sales were falling.
 The company added salad bars to all of its locations, sacrificed seating in most and in others sacrificed part of the parking lot to make additions to the buildings.

 In 1991, the first seven "Metro Market" concept restaurants opened.
 They were 10000 sqft and seated between 400 and 450 customers.
 These new Golden Corral restaurants more than doubled the size of the old, which were typically 5000 sqft with a capacity of 175 people.
-There was the addition of the Brass Bell Bakery, named for the brass bell which rang every fifteen minutes to signal that fresh bread, rolls, and pastries were coming out of the oven.
+There was the addition of the Brass Bell Bakery, named for the brass bell which rang every 15 minutes to signal that fresh bread, rolls, and pastries were coming out of the oven.
 An expanded buffet, dubbed the Golden Choice Buffet, was also added, which had a new layout to showcase its items.
 The location of these new restaurants, the majority of which were in Texas, Oklahoma, New Mexico and North Carolina, was also a change for the company, moving away from small towns and into metropolitan areas.
 In 2001, system-wide annual sales exceeded $1 billion for the first time.
-As of 2021, there were nearly 500 restaurants in 43 states covering most regions of the country aside from: Oregon (no locations), Hawaii (no locations), New England (only three restaurants—Springfield, Massachusetts, New Haven, Connecticut, and Manchester, New Hampshire), the New York City Metropolitan Areas (none aside from one in the Bronx) and the low population states of Nebraska, Delaware and Wyoming.
+As of 2021, there were nearly 500 restaurants in 43 states covering most regions of the country aside from: Oregon (no locations), Hawaii (no locations), New England (only three restaurants—Springfield, Massachusetts, New Haven, Connecticut, and Manchester, New Hampshire), the New York City Metropolitan Areas (only one in the Bronx) and the low population states of Nebraska, Delaware and Wyoming.
 In some other larger metropolitan areas, such as the San Francisco Bay Area (only one location, in Concord to the northeast), Philadelphia, Washington, and New Orleans, there are only locations in the far-flung suburbs.
-The first Puerto Rico location opened on October 25, 2020 in Canovanas with plans to open more locations throughout the island.
+The first Puerto Rico location opened on October 25, 2020, in Canóvanas with plans to open more locations throughout the island.